ledongthuc/ledongthuc/content/posts/bond.md

  - Pricing bonds: market price of the bond
  - Yield to maturity: is the total return anticipated on a bond if the bond is held until the end of its lifetime.

+# How to buy:

+## Government bonds

+ - Can by from TreasuryDirect or broker

+## Corporate or municipal bonds

+ - Can by from broker

+TreasuryDirect

 # Notes:

  - The issuer has a poor credit rating, the risk greater, and these bonds pay more interest